robert7/nixnote2/README.md

 Upon successful completion you will have the NixNote2.app bundle in the build directory.

 Here, qmake is the one from Qt5.
-You will need to have Qt5 installed, as well as pkgconfig, hunspell and curl; these dependencies can come from MacPorts, Fink or HomeBrew (I use MacPorts).
+You will need to have Qt5 installed (qtbase, qtdeclarative and qtwebkit), as well as pkgconfig, poppler-qt5, hunspell and curl; dependencies can come from MacPorts, Fink or HomeBrew (I use MacPorts).
 It should be possible to use official Qt5 packages too but I haven't tested that.

 The resulting application still depends MacPorts (or Fink or HomeBrew); instructions how to make it fully standalone will follow when I've figured that out.

+### Building from source on other systems

+This works much as described for Mac above.
+You'll need the same dependencies installed (including libtidy on MS Windows).
+Then, run the same sequence of commands, followed by `sudo make install`.

 ### Debian and Ubuntu